Diversity in the Legal Profession Network - Are we doing enough to progress women to partnership level?

 Women have been graduating from law schools for over 100 years, and in recent decades in Australia the number of women graduating has equalled and now surpassed the number of men.
 While progress is being made, women are still grossly underrepresented at the top levels of the profession, particularly in private practice.

-- Dr Trish Mundy, Associate Professor of Law and Associate Dean, (Education), Faculty of Law, Humanities and the Arts, University of Wollongong and Professor Nan Seuffert, Director of the Legal Intersections Research Centre at the School of Law, University of Wollongong who will discuss their research, undertaken in partnership with WLANSW, on 'best practices' for the advancement of women in the legal profession. that support women lawyers in their advancement to partnership and other leadership positions.
+- Dr Trish Mundy, Associate Professor of Law and Associate Dean, (Education), Faculty of Law, Humanities and the Arts, University of Wollongong and Professor Nan Seuffert, Director of the Legal Intersections Research Centre at the School of Law, University of Wollongong who will discuss their research, undertaken in partnership with WLANSW, on 'best practices' for the advancement of women in the legal profession.

 - Holly Lam, President Women Lawyers Association of NSW who will discuss broader issues around the representation of women at partner level and Susan Price, University of Sydney's Women, Work and Leadership research group who will speak to the 2017 Law Firm Comparison Project which analysed a range of measures that track the progress of women in law firms, and